donbright/earcutr/README.md

 #### Why another triangulation library?

-The aim of this project is to create a Rust triangulation library that is simple enough to understand by a single person while being robust enough to handle most practical datasets without crashing or producing garbage.
+The aim of this project is to create a Rust language triangulation library that is simple enough to understand by a single person while being robust enough to handle most practical datasets without crashing or producing garbage.